-It is important that machinery used by farmers is suitable for the task, properly maintained with all dangerous parts covered.
+It is important that machinery used is suitable for the task, properly maintained with all dangerous parts covered.
 All machinery should be serviced and maintained on a regular basis.

 Tractors and machinery should be stable and controls in good working order.
 It is important to remember that machinery cannot be operated safely if operators have not sufficient information and trained.

 Many serious farm accidents occur because guards which must be provided by law are damaged or taken off.

 PTO shafts are involved in many accidents often with machinery that is stationary e.g. slurry agitation and milling meal.

 - Deal with a reputable dealer.

 - Tractors and self propelled machinery have a suitable cab.

 - The tractor or machine should be easy to maintain long term.

 - The operator’s manual should always be provided.
 It is as important for second hand machinery as new.

 When you buy or hire machinery the law states the supplier must provide all necessary guards.